jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 Use the fourth finger to play both the 3 and the 4.

 ## G form

-The G form expands below the 3rd-string root treble triad.

 {% include figure.html
     caption="Major scale in G CAGED form."